Fermenting Better Spirits

 Temperature

 Wash temperature is very important.
 If the Wash is too hot, the yeast may be killed off or weakened, and therefore may not be able to ferment out all of the sugar.
 Don't forget that in warmer times of the year, use a temperature-tolerant yeast such as Still Spirits Heat Wave.
 If the wash is too hot, then cool it as quickly as possible and add the yeast, as any delays can lead to contamination resulting in poor quality results.
-Using Classic Turbo as the yeast in the Wash means that you should ferment in an area where the room temperature is between 20º & 25ºC.
-If you are distilling in hot climates, you should use Heat Wave Turbo, a heat-tolerant yeast.
+Using Classic Turbo as the yeast in the Wash means that you should ferment in an area where the room temperature is between 20ΒΊ & 25ΒΊC.
+If you are distilling in hot climates, you should use Heat Wave Turbo, a heat-tolerant yeast.ΒAt lower temperatures, the Wash will take longer to ferment, or in extreme cases, it may stop working altogether.Β

 Instructions For Fermenting the Alcoholic Wash